By Santi, December 31, 2025

 Budget vs performance vs weight tradeoffs

 Budget builds use AGM batteries and smaller solar arrays to save up-front cost at the expense of weight and cycle life.
-Balanced builds use a 100 Ah LiFePO4 and 300 watts of solar for far better cycle life in a compact package.
-High-end compact setups push to 200 Ah LiFePO4 and 400 watts of roof panels for multiple nights and heavier loads.
+Mid-range builds use a 100 Ah LiFePO4 and 300 watts of solar for far better cycle life in a compact package.
+High-end compact setups push to 200 Ah LiFePO4 and 400 watts of roof panels for several nights and heavier loads.

 Core components explained (simple, non-technical language)